openoereb/pyramid_oereb/doc/source/contrib/contributing.rst

-   Create a pyramid\_oereb.yml file in the project root folder and copy the content of pyramid\_oereb\_standard.yml we created before in it and adapt the necessary parameters to your environnement - p.ex db\_connection and so on in the development.ini and production.ini at the end of the [app:main] block add
+   Create a pyramid\_oereb.yml file in the project root folder and copy the content of pyramid\_oereb\_standard.yml we created before in it and adapt the necessary parameters to your environment - p.ex db\_connection and so on in the development.ini at the end of the [app:main] block add

    .. code-block:: shell